November 2, 2025: never sleeping on our blessings

 It all begins with an idea.

-Until next time, I’ll leave here with three things that make me happy:
+Until next week, here’s three things today that make me happy:

 Celebrate what makes you happy always,